bayakhmetov/2alpha-n-model-of-the-9Be-nucleus/README.md

 # 2alpha+n model of the 9Be nucleus
 Here I represent the test of the wave functions of relative motion of the 9Be nucleus in the frameworj of the 2alpha+neutron-model with Buck-Friedrich-Wheatley alpha-alpha-potential and alpha+n-potential with even-odd split.
 In this program the normalization of the wave function, charge radius and quadrupole moment of 9Be are provided.

+Parameters of the wave functions are given in be9.dat.
+Clebsch-Gordan coefficients, 6j- and 9j-symbols are given in CGC.py.
+The main file is written in Jupyter Notebook based on Python.
+The project is totally written in Python.

 Designations:

 lam - relative orbital momentum of 2 alpha-particles